Guides

 Pages

-• Overview: the everyday landing page with KPIs, daily activity, models, project/tool spend, shell commands, and MCP servers.
+• Overview: the everyday command center with KPIs, an activity pulse graph, project/tool spend, model spend, shell commands, and MCP servers.

-• Session: drill into one tool:session_id, inspect per-call timestamp, model, cost, token buckets, tools, and prompt snippet, then open a call detail modal for the full stored prompt and metadata.
+• Session: drill into one tool:session_id, inspect per-call timestamp, model, cost, token buckets, tools, and prompt snippet, then open a call detail modal for the full stored prompt, cache price rates, and metadata.

-• Config: display currency and confirmed local downloads for currency rates and LiteLLM pricing snapshots.
+• Config: display currency, confirmed local downloads for currency rates and pricing books, and a confirmed clear-data action that rebuilds the archive.

 Keyboard